charitymarani/Stackoverflowlite_api/README.md

 # StackOverflowlite-api
 ### WHAT?

-Stackoverflowlite is a web application that allows  people to ask questions and provide answers
+stackoverflowlite api is a RESTful Flask application for a simple application that allows users to post and give answers on the platform.
+Questions can be added, deleted, retrieved and through endpoints.
+A user can answer questions through the endpoints too.

 #### REQUIRED FEATURES